DalbergDataInsights/react-components/README.md

   - tooltip?: string

 - label - string to append to a selected label
-- toggleSearch - boolean logic to turn on the search functionality in the dropdown
+- enableSearch - boolean logic to turn on the search functionality in the dropdown

 ### DropdownButton Props Passthrough

 - dropdown - root component (div)
 - button - container for label and arrow icon (div)
-- label - label and selected name (div)
+- label - label and selected name (div and input)
-- input - input search string from user (div)
+- search - input search string from user (input)
 - icon - an svg container (mui SvgIcon)
 - menu - container with dropdown options (div)
 - option - item in the menu (a)